GMOD/jbrowse-plugin-ideogram/README.md

 - enforced location data must be under a heading called 'genome location' and be in the format of 'chromosomeNumber:start-end', e.g. '1:39895426-39902013'
 - alternatively, annotation files provided without genome location data will attempt to be cross referenced with a remote file of gene locations
 - each row of data must include `name`
-- any external links that wish to be formatted on the widget properly must be in the following format:'
+- any external links that wish to be formatted on the widget properly must be in the following format:
   - under a header 'external links'
   - a json string appearing as `"[{"name": "MYLINK", "link": "https://my-link.com/"}]"`
   - each annotation that you wish to have external links to must have this json string